From industry expertise to software product: a founder's playbook for non-tech operators

 How non-technical industry experts turn domain knowledge into software products.
 From idea crystallisation to MVP, team, and first paying customers.

 The best software products are not built by engineers guessing what an industry needs.
-They are built by industry insiders who understand the pain firsthand — and then partner with a development team to turn that knowledge into a product.
-If you have spent 5, 10, or 20 years in an industry and know exactly what is broken, you are in a stronger starting position than most first-time founders with a computer science degree.
+They are built by industry insiders who feel the pain firsthand - then partner with a development team to turn that knowledge into a product.
+If you have 5, 10, or 20 years in an industry, you are in a stronger position than most first-time founders with a CS degree.

 Why industry insiders make the best SaaS founders

-1. Domain knowledge that takes years to acquire.
-You know the workflows, the pain points, the regulatory quirks, and the vocabulary.
-A developer can learn your industry in months; they cannot replicate your intuition.
+1. Domain knowledge that takes years.
+Workflows, regulatory quirks, vocabulary.
+A developer can learn your industry; they cannot replicate your intuition.

 2. Existing relationships.
-You know the people who will be your first 10 customers.
-You have been to the trade shows, sat on the panels, and built the trust.
-Distribution is the hardest part of software — and you already have it.
+You already know your first 10 customers.
+Distribution is the hardest part of software - and you have it.

 3. Credibility.
-When you tell a construction company that your scheduling tool will save them 15 hours per week, they believe you because you have run construction schedules yourself.
-A 25-year-old developer telling them the same thing gets polite scepticism.
+When you tell a construction company your tool saves 15 hours per week, they believe you.

 The 5-phase playbook